mhjlam/MCML/README.md

 # MCML

-Monte Carlo simulation of light transport in multi-layered turbid media
+Monte Carlo simulation of light transport in multi-layered turbid media.

-## Overview
+## Version History

 This project contains multiple versions of MCML (Monte Carlo Multi-Layered) and CONV (convolution program).

-## Versions

 The MCML and CONV programs have a complex version history spanning over 30 years.
 Due to poor version management practices, the lineage is fragmented across multiple repositories and maintainers.
+I have tried to reconstruct and accumulate the existing software as best to my knowledge, and made new contributions.

 ### 1.0 - 1.1